Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I trust ICICI Direct?

-ICICI Direct is owned by ICICI Bank which is the largest private-sector bank in India, boasting assets of around $103 billion.
+ICICI Direct is owned by ICICI Bank which is the largest private-sector bank in India, boasting assets of around US$103 billion.
 Unsurprisingly then, ICICI Direct offers its customers some of the highest security standards currently available.

 Note: Investing and trading itself always carries risks which you should be aware of, so read up before you start investing.
 Do your research and compare brokers in India before signing up with any trading platform.